Haivision/srt/docs/API-functions.md

 Socket group management
 -----------------------

-Group types are collected in an `SRT_GROUP_TYPE` type and they are currently:
+The following group types are collected in an `SRT_GROUP_TYPE` enum:

 * `SRT_GTYPE_BROADCAST`: broadcast type, all links are actively used at once
 * `SRT_GTYPE_BACKUP`: backup type, idle links take over connection on disturbance